 Review Your Meals

 Your meal log becomes a treasure trove of insights over time.
 Explore how to sort and analyse your meals based on satiety and glucose rise, helping you identify which foods fuel your progress and which might be holding you back.

 - To see the meals you have recorded, go to navigate -> meals.

 - You can sort the meals by satiety or glucose rise.
 This will help you understand which meals you should prioritise and avoid.

 - Before long, you will have a short list of foods and meals you know you enjoy and work for your metabolism.

 - Go to navigate -> insights to see your progress charts (e.g., weight, waist, blood sugars) and milestones.

-- You can change the charts that show in the insights section by going to profile (click on the little person symbol in the top right) and then hiding the charts you don’t want to see.
+- You can change the charts you see by going to your profile (click on the little person symbol in the top right) and then hiding the charts you don’t want to see.

 How Do I Edit the Values I Entered?